DysphagiaAnalysis/Dysphagia-Video-Classification/README.md

 - genihyoid muscle annotations, hyoid bone annotations, and swallowing event timestamp included.

 #### Well-trainde model file can be found in [Grive](https://drive.google.com/drive/folders/1TYC-xw1FBAKHbZ_Lz8RCwMIO7g0TN7m_)
-- ~ File name indicates the number of BCU's used in RNNs-LSTM models
+- File name indicates the number of BCU's used in RNNs-LSTM models
+- Please feel free to contact me via xinhuiyu@student.ubc.ca if you have any questions regarding this part.

 #### Data authorship acknowledgments: